SAML-Toolkits/python3-saml/README.md

         // Provide the desire Duration, for example PT518400S (6 days) "metadataCacheDuration": null,

+        // If enabled, URLs with single-label-domains will
+        // be allowed and not rejected by the settings validator (Enable it under Docker/Kubernetes/testing env, not recommended on production)
+        "allowSingleLabelDomains": false,

         // Algorithm that the toolkit will use on signing process.
 Options:
         //    'http://www.w3.org/2000/09/xmldsig#rsa-sha1'
         //    'http://www.w3.org/2000/09/xmldsig#dsa-sha1'